Okay, to what could I possibly be referring?

 Like with a Band-Aid, you can fire someone slowly or quickly.
 My preference is to not get “cut” at all, if possible (to avoid having that Band-Aid to begin with, right?), but if the situation is unavoidable, remove it quickly when it’s time.

 Not get cut at all

 From our vantage point, we get the opportunity to view lots of organizations and see their inner workings.
-In many cases, things are humming along and there are no obvious problems; in others, the seeds of discord have been planted, are shooting up little leaves, or are in full bloom.
+In many cases, things are humming along and there are no obvious problems; in others,

 Depending upon how far along the discord has been allowed to manifest (typically with miscommunication and resentment serving as the water and fertilizer), a situation can be remediated – many times, the best course of action is to terminate the employment situation in a way that preserves the employee’s dignity but ends the dysfunctional relationship.
 “Not get cut at all” means having good structures in place – clearly defined job descriptions, ongoing channels of communication, and ways to deal with the inevitable problems that may arise.